Linuxfabrik/monitoring-plugins/check-plugins/mysql-table-cache/README.md

 ## Overview

 Checks the hit rate for open table cache lookups in MySQL/MariaDB.
 A low hit rate indicates that `table_open_cache` may need to be increased.
-Logic is taken from [MySQLTuner script](https://github.com/major/MySQLTuner-perl):mysql_stats(), v1.9.8.
+Logic is taken from [MySQLTuner](https://github.com/jmrenouard/MySQLTuner-perl):mysql_stats() and has been verified in sync with MySQLTuner v2.8.38.

 **Important Notes:**

 * Requires MySQL/MariaDB v5.1+
 * See [additional notes for all mysql monitoring plugins](https://linuxfabrik.github.io/monitoring-plugins/plugins-mysql/)
+* `Table_open_cache_overflows` is intentionally not tracked.
+The MySQL reference manual describes it as "the number of times, after a table is opened or closed, a cache instance has an unused entry and the size of the instance is larger than `table_open_cache / table_open_cache_instances`" ([MySQL Server Status Variables](https://docs.oracle.com/cd/E17952_01/mysql-5.7-en/server-status-variables.html)).
+In other words, it is a routine cache-housekeeping counter that increments whenever MySQL temporarily extends a per-instance cache bucket above its allocated share, so a non-zero value is not by itself a problem.
+A [MySQL 5.6 benchmark by Dimitri Kravtchuk](https://planet.mysql.com/entry/?id=34237) shows healthy servers running with non-zero overflows for hours.
+The existing `table_cache_hit_rate < 20%` warn threshold already covers the "table_open_cache is too small" signal and matches the same heuristic MySQLTuner v2.8.38 still uses.
+See [MariaDB KB: Optimizing table_open_cache](https://mariadb.com/kb/en/library/optimizing-table_open_cache/) for further tuning guidance.

 **Data Collection:**